olib963/javatest/README.md

 java -cp "/absolute/path/to/javatest/jar:." foo.Tests
 ```

+These tests should currently fail with a nice error message.
+You should be able to fix the calculator and see your tests pass.

 Notes:
 * You will need to use `;` to separate classpath entries instead of `:` on windows machines
 * You will need to include at least the Javatest jar and the current directory (`.`) on the classpath in order for this to work,
 if you are using java classes from any other jars/directories you will need to also ensure they are on the classpath.

-You should be able to explore the core library and get familiar with testing your code very quickly by running them from
+You should be able to explore the [core library](#core-library) and get familiar with testing your code very quickly by running them from
 an executable.

 </details>